aosabook/500lines/async-web-server/writeup.md

-# On Interacting Through HTTP in an Asynchronous Manner in the Medium of Common Lisp
+# On Interacting Through HTTP in an Event-Driven Manner in the Medium of Common Lisp

-Ok, this was going to start off with the basics of threaded vs asynchronous servers, and a quick rundown of the use cases for each, but its been brought to my attention that the whole Common Lisp thing might be intimidating to people.
+Ok, this was going to start off with the basics of threaded vs event-driven servers, and a quick rundown of the use cases for each, but its been brought to my attention that the whole Common Lisp thing might be intimidating to people.
 Given that tidbit, I debated both internally and externally on how to begin, and decided that the best way might be from the end (Just to be clear, yes, this is a toy example.
 If you'd like to see a non-toy example using the same server, take a look at [cl-notebook](https://github.com/Inaimathi/cl-notebook), [deal](https://github.com/Inaimathi/deal), and possibly [langnostic](https://github.com/Inaimathi/langnostic).
 And on a related note This write-up also features a stripped-down version of the `house` server.
 [The real version](https://github.com/Inaimathi/house) also does some light static file serving, deals with sessions properly, imposes a priority system on HTTP types, has a few clearly labeled cross-platform hacks, and (by the time this article is done) will also probably be doing more detailed back-end error reporting.
 That's it though.
 The main handler definition system, HTTP types implementation as well as the *actual server* is exactly the same.).
 So to *that* end, here's what I want to be able to do:

     (define-stream-handler (source) (room)
        (subscribe! (intern room :keyword) sock))